Born–von Karman boundary condition

 for any lattice translation vector T such that:

 Note, however, the Born–von Karman boundary conditions are useful when Ni are large (infinite).

-The Born–von Karman boundary condition is important in solid state physics for analyzing many features of crystals, such as diffraction and the band gap.
+The Born–von Karman boundary condition is important in solid-state physics for analyzing many features of crystals, such as diffraction and the band gap.
 Modeling the potential of a crystal as a periodic function with the Born–von Karman boundary condition and plugging in Schrödinger's equation results in a proof of Bloch's theorem, which is particularly important in understanding the band structure of crystals.

-However, since any real crystal always has a finite size, the electronic states in the crystal do not satisfy the Born–von Karman boundary condition.
-Consequently, the conventional theory of electronic states in crystals based on the Bloch's theorem has some fundamental difficulties.